atinybeardedman/portfolio/content/projects/dark-avenue-photo/dark-avenue-photography.md

 ![Fig. 2 - Category page on Dark Avenue Photography](./screen-2.png)

 Wordpress generates different sized images by default when handling uploads, which means that the end user doesn't need to manually create these different images.
 I created a Vue component to use these sized images for this very purpose.
-The component also correctly sizes the image to best fit into the viewport depending on its layout (landscape or portrait).
+The component also correctly sizes the image to best fit into the viewport depending on its layout (landscape or portrait), so as to keep the user focused on one or 2 photos at a time while maintaining the aspect ratio and full content of each.

 ![Fig. 3 - Portrait image correctly filling the browser](./screen-3.png)